 This will require a large crock pot due to the size of the chicken.
 It will create chicken that falls off the bone and shreds easily.
 I recommend removing the skin right after cooking in the crockpot.

-These oven baked chicken quarters make a great entrée!
-Here’s a few of my favorite sides to serve them with:
+These oven-baked chicken quarters make a great entrée!
+Here are a few of my favorite sides to serve them with: